 Numbered seating: Yes

-Grandstands 5 and 6 are head-on with the long pit straight, so you can see the cars enter the crazy turn 1 melee.
+Grandstands 5 and 6 are positioned to give fans a clear view as the cars funnel into the turn 1 melee.
 The pack will then weave through turns 2 and 3 before taking off again to your left for a short straight into sector 2.
 Squeezing 20 cars into this section of track isn’t easy, and contact is not unusual throughout the race.
 Just ask Max Verstappen and Lewis Hamilton, who took a detour onto the grass while battling each other in 2019.

 Grandstands 5A